Building Villa in Bali as a Foreigner: Full Breakdown

 • Architect: Your architect will design your villa, ensuring it looks amazing and follows Bali’s building codes.
 They’ll work with you to bring your ideas to life, from layout to materials.

 • Lawyer: Your lawyer will handle all the legal stuff—permits, contracts, and ensuring your villa follows the rules.
-They’ll help you avoid legal issues that could slow down your project.
+They’ll help you avoid legal issues that could delay your project.

 Before building your villa in Bali, you must ensure everything is legally approved.
 This means obtaining the right permits.